container-storage-interface/spec/spec.md

 For plugins that support snapshot post processing such as uploading, CreateVolumeGroupSnapshot SHOULD return 0 OK and the ready_to_use field SHOULD be set to false after the group snapshot is cut but still being processed.
 The CO SHOULD issue the CreateVolumeGroupSnapshotRequest RPC with the same arguments again periodically until the ready_to_use field has a value of true indicating all the snapshots have been "processed" and are ready to use to create new volumes.
 If an error occurs during the process for any individual snapshot, CreateVolumeGroupSnapshot SHOULD return a corresponding gRPC error code that reflects the error condition.
 The ready_to_use field for each individual snapshot SHOULD have a value of false until the snapshot has been "processed" and is ready to use to create new volumes.

-An individual snapshot MAY be used as the source to provision a new volume.
+After snapshot creation, any individual snapshot from the group MAY be used as a source to provision a new volume.

 In VolumeGroupSnapshot message, both snapshots and group_snapshot_id are required fields.

-If an error occurs before all the individual snapshots are created when creating a group snapshot of multiple volumes and a group_snapshot_id is not yet available for CO to do clean up, SP SHOULD do clean up and make sure no snapshots are leaked.
+If an error occurs before all the individual snapshots are cut when creating a group snapshot of multiple volumes and a group_snapshot_id is not yet available for CO to do clean up, SP MUST return an error, and SP SHOULD also do clean up and make sure no snapshots are leaked.

 ```protobuf
 message CreateVolumeGroupSnapshotRequest {